Zenb0t/backend-recipesAPI/README.md

 # Recipe API

-This is a basic CRUD API implemented in Node, MongoDB and Mongoose.
+This is a basic CRUD API implemented in Node, MongoDB and Mongoose with JWT authentication using Bcrypt and jsonwebtokens.

-It manages recipes and ingredients.
+Each user have a collection of recipes and ingredients.

-## Recipes

-TODO: Document API

-## Ingredients
+## Roadmap

-TODO:
+basic operations on recipes               ✅ basic operations on ingredients           ✅ basic operations on users                 ✅
+User authentication with JWT              ❌
+Refactor routes on express                ❌
+Advanced queries (by multiple params)     ❌